 A big part of cultivating this sensibility is weeding out the time wasters in your life.
 These are the top five that you need to avoid if you want to attain lasting success and fulfillment:

 5. A disorganized environment and schedule: Disorganized and messy workspaces have been found to be a significant productivity killer, based on studies done by neuroscientists.
 Physical clutter depletes your attention span and increases stress levels, which plummets your performance levels.
-Along with an organized environment, we need to ensure that we have plan that streamlines our activities in a timely manner.
+Along with an organized environment, we need to streamline our activities in a timely manner.
 A clear and well thought-out plan is sure-fire way to avoid wasting time on tasks that aren’t important, and giving priority to the things that count.
 You’ll establish a flow in your activities, while steadily making headway in your plans.

 If you’re regretful about wasting time on certain jobs, relationships and projects in your past, take heart in knowing that you can redeem them based on what you extract from those experiences.
-If you look back on them through the eyes of wisdom and compassion, you’ll be able to glean the lessons, which will be instrumental in creating the bright future that you desire.
+If you look back on them through the eyes of wisdom and compassion, you’ll be able to glean the lessons, and grow from it.

 All my best on your journey,